danilobellini/pyscanprev/README.rst

       filter.
 For testing and displaying the results, this example uses `AudioLazy`_ and `hipsterplot`_\ .

+  * - `State-space model`_
+    - Simulation of linear discrete time modeling in control engineering.
+The example gives an implementation of both time varying and time invariant state-space models.
+These models are then used to simulate an accumulator.

 .. _`Comparison`:
   examples/comparison.rst
 .. _`Conditional Toggling`: